GM Swiss lawmakers back watchdog, over UBS Libor probe

 He left UBS after 12 years to become head of FINMA's banks division in 2010.

-A special session of lawmakers heard testimony from FINMA head Patrick Raaflaub on Wednesday, called after UBS accepted a $1.5 billion fine in December as part of a global probe into how its staff orchestrated the manipulation of rates including yen Libor.
+A special session of lawmakers heard testimony from FINMA head Patrick Raaflaub on Wednesday, called after UBS accepted a $1.5 billion (983.7 million pounds) fine in December as part of a global probe into how its staff orchestrated the manipulation of rates including yen Libor.

 FINMA didn't comment on the decision, and a spokesman for Branson said he would not be commenting.